 The rapid growth of myopia across the world in what is called an epidemic, has created a huge increase in attention by the contact lens companies to come up with a product that will prevent progression.

-One of the first questions at our Hartsdale practice is about the age that kids should be when starting wearing contacts.
-What most parents don’t understand is that contacts are safe in young children and have been shown to be greatly favored by children for a variety of reasons.
+Most multifocal contact lenses for myopia management are made as daily disposable contacts which are safe and young children and have been shown to be greatly favored by children for a variety of reasons.
 Contacts prevent sports injuries, enable better vision, increase social acceptance, and are easy to use.

 As our optometrist and contact lens specialist Dr. Schwartz says;

 “The development in contact lens design is amazing, but one of the most incredible is the situation with contact lenses used for myopia management.
 As little as a few years ago, there was not a commercially available product, and today there seem to be new products every time I look.”